zpasal/Colonnade/README.md

 Simple mapping
 ==============

-Firstly we need POJO class which will be mapped to table, e.g. User:
+Firstly we need POJO class which will be mapped to table.
+POJO must have defined default constructor (Constructor without arguments):

 ```
 @Table(name="user")